Origin, species, types, agronomic management, food and medicinal uses.

-The leaves are wide, green or purplish green, which can measure from 30 to 600 cm long and 10 to 25 cm wide, with a prominent central rib, a characteristic that gives it the ability to wrap food.
+The leaves are wide, green or purplish green, measuring from 30 to 600 cm long and 10 to 25 cm wide, with a prominent central rib, a characteristic that gives it the ability to be used to wrap food.

 From its stem , which ranges from 0.40 to 2.5 m in height, long, creeping shoots emerge, with long, oblong leaves.

-The fruits are capsules, from ellipsoid to globose, warty, 1.5 to 3 cm long, brown in colour, containing numerous hard black seeds .
+The fruits are capsules, from ellipsoid to globose, warty, 1.5 to 3 cm long, brown in colour, and containing numerous hard, black seeds.

 ✔ The rhizome

-The rhizome is fleshy, edible.
+The rhizome is fleshy and edible.
 It reaches about 60 cm in length and up to 25 kg in weight.

 A starch is extracted from the rhizome and processed to produce a highly nutritious starch.

-The rhizome is very perishable.
-To preserve it, it is customary to leave it underground until it is used, or, once harvested, smoke it to keep it longer at room temperature.
+The rhizome is very perishable and it is customary to leave it underground until it is used or, once harvested, smoke it to keep it longer at room temperature.